 If check-integrity is set, then fail, warn, or ignore MX records that refer to CNAMES.
-The default is to warn.
+The default is to warn check-srv-cname check-sibling check-spf

-check-srv-cname

 If check-integrity is set, then fail, warn, or ignore SRV records that refer to CNAMES.
 The default is to warn.